barryclark/jekyll-now/_posts/2016-11-1-cloud-ml-providers.md

 * Not a managed platform: if cluster of instancies is needed, have to use fairly low-level AWS APIs to configure, provision, and manage the cluster

 ## Google Cloud ML
 Just out of *beta*, the Google Cloud ML platform looks very promising.
-It was developed by the same minds at Google who were responsible for TensorFlow --- so we can expect all the latest bells and whistles.
+It was developed by the same company that created TensorFlow --- so we can expect all the latest bells and whistles.

 Even though Cloud ML is a recent product, Google Cloud itself is a very mature platform, with App Engine, multiple storage options, and management and logging tools.

 You can choose among several different types of workers.
-I tried the standard (cheapest) one, and was somewhat disappointed by the performance --- time per batch was **7 times(!) slower** than the cheapest EC2 machine (`g2.2xlarge`).
+I tried the standard (cheapest) one, and was somewhat disappointed by the performance --- time per batch was **3 times(!) slower** than the cheapest EC2 machine (`g2.2xlarge`).
 I seems as though  you need to write training code for distributed architecture from the start to get anywhere.

 ### Pros